The myths, truths, and controversies surrounding Francis Xavier speaking in tongues.

 The Canonization investigation on his speaking in tongues

 If Xavier personally struggled with learning a foreign language, then why all the fuss?
-This is the fundamental question that has to be looked at from many perspectives.
+This question is a fundamental one that requires a comprehensive examination.
 His name symbolized the cause of Catholicism, the Jesuits, Portugal, exploration, expansion, and discovery of new worlds.
-These all combined to put his name into consideration for sainthood — a process that requires the validation of a miraculous life.
-In Francis Xavier’s case, his own letters did not advance this cause and so further investigation was required from third parties.
+These factors combined to put his name into consideration for sainthood — a process that requires the validation of a miraculous life.
+In Francis Xavier’s case, his letters did not advance this cause, and so further investigation was required from third parties.
 Almost seventy-years after St. Francis’ death, high-level meetings were held for his canonization and testimonies of a miraculous life were front and center.
 The gift of tongues being one of the examples.

-Thomas was a Parava christian.
+Thomas was a Parava Christian.
 He was born in 1549 — therefore much too young to give a firsthand account.
 His testimony is a general summary with little substantiation.
 Here the emphasis is on the miracle of hearing, and then later a small emphasis on the miracle of speaking.
-Once again it is written from the perspective of the interviewers and doesn’t contain any direct speech from Vaz himself.
+Once again, it is written from the perspective of the interviewers and does not contain any direct speech from Vaz himself.
 9

 Pope Urban VIII

 Pope Urban VIII reigned from 1623 to 1644.
 This Pope, whose childhood education was through a Jesuit school, was known for his militaristic and expansionist ideals.
 He had recently replaced the deceased Pope Gregory XV who had presided over the canonization of Xavier, and under whose leadership the sainthood ceremony took place in March, 1622.
 However, Pope Gregory XV died before issuing the Papal Bull.
 The Papal Bull was left for Urban VIII to complete, which he did on August 6, 1623.
 In reference to speaking in tongues, he wrote: